-- 1. Lock the ground speed control lever in the neutral position. - 2.
-Loosen the set collar (A, Figure 42) on the neutral return rod (B).
+- 1. Position the ground speed control levers into the NEUTRAL LOCKOUT position - 2.
+Loosen the set collar (A, Figure 44) on the neutral return rod (B).

-- Position the set collar along the neutral return rod until it contacts and very lightly compresses the neutral return spring (C). - 4.
-Move the ground speed control levers into the operating position, pull rearward, and release. - 5.
-Move the ground speed control levers out towards the neutral position. - if the ground speed control lever aligns with the notch in the neutral lock plate, adjustment is complete; - if the ground speed control lever stops it's return motion past the notch (while standing at the rear of the machine), re-position the set collar so the neutral return spring is less compressed. - if the ground speed control lever stops it's return motion before the notch (while standing at the rear of the machine), re-position the set collar so that the neutral return spring is more compressed. - 6.
+- 3. Position the set collar along the neutral return rod until it contacts and very lightly compresses the neutral return spring (C). - Move the ground speed control levers into the operating position, pull rearward, and release. - 5.
+Move the ground speed control levers out towards the NEUTRAL LOCKOUT position. - if the ground speed control lever aligns with the notch in the neutral lock plate, adjustment is complete; - if the ground speed control lever stops it's return motion past the notch (while standing at the rear of the machine), re-position the set collar so the neutral return spring is less compressed. - if the ground speed control lever stops it's return motion before the notch (while standing at the rear of the machine), re-position the set collar so that the neutral return spring is more compressed. - 6.
 Repeat the process as necessary until the ground speed control lever aligns with the notch in the neutral lock plate.